 Bark House® Subway Tile Wall Panels are made to your specifications.
 This creates a wall covering that is uniquely your own.

 Bark House® Subway Tile Wall Panels are custom order and can range up to 60” x 144”.
 We can fabricate your panel in a standard square or rectangular shape or make this custom fit your project.
+The natural grain of the bark will be oriented to the measurement that you give us for the HEIGHT.
 For a custom fit, please contact our office so that we can discuss this option with you.

 Custom fit (there may be an additional fee)